mild-blue/clockify-automation/README.md

-# clockify-automation
+# Clockify automation
-Useful tools to make the most out of Clockify
+Useful tools to make the most out of Clockify.